Barcelona draws, misses another chance to take league lead

 Barcelona loses the head-to-head tiebreaker against both of its rivals.
 Madrid has the tie-breaking edge over Atlético.
 Sevilla also remains in contention for the title as it trails Atlético by six points ahead of its home game against mid-table Valencia on Wednesday.

 Barcelona had already missed a few other opportunities to reach the top, including on Saturday when it was held at home by Atlético.
-It had already squandered a chance to take the lead at home when it lost to Granada two weeks ago in a postponed match.
+It had squandered a chance to take the lead at home when it lost to Granada two weeks ago in a postponed match.

+“They are scoring too easy on us,” Barcelona midfielder Sergio Busquets said.
+“We wanted to win and put some pressure on the leaders but it wasn’t possible.
+This draw means very little because it basically puts an end to our title chances.”

-Lionel Messi opened the scoring in the 26th minute with his league-leading 29th goal, hitting the net with a volley from inside the area after a cross by Jordi Alba that deflected on a defender and landed softly in front of the Argentina star.
+Messi, in what could be his last season with Barcelona, opened the scoring in the 25th minute with his league-leading 29th goal, hitting the net with a volley from inside the area after a cross by Jordi Alba that deflected on a defender and landed softly in front of the Argentina star.

-Pedri González added to the lead in the 34th with a shot from near the penalty spot after a pass by Ousmane Dembélé, but the hosts needed only three minutes to even the match in the second half.
+Pedri González added to the lead in the 34th with a shot from near the penalty spot after a pass by Ousmane Dembélé, but the hosts needed a span of only two minutes to even the match in the second half.

 Barcelona thought it was in control again when Dembélé put the team ahead again with a shot into the top of the net in the 64th, but Sergio León equalized again in the 83rd completing a low cross inside the area after American defender Sergiño Dest slipped while trying to fend off his opponent.